Anil-R07/Anil-R07/README.md

 ## Hello There Welcome! 👋
 # 💫 About Me:
-<br>🔭 Currently Working On: Building advanced test automation using Playwright with JavaScript<br>👯 Open to Collaboration: Seeking opportunities to improve application quality through enhanced testing strategies<br>🤝 Looking for Support With: Exploring best practices and insights for robust automation frameworks<br>🌱 Currently Learning: Expanding my skills in Playwright and Python to deepen my automation expertise
+<br>🔭 Currently Working On: Building advanced test automation using Playwright with Python<br>👯 Open to Collaboration: Seeking opportunities to improve application quality through enhanced testing strategies<br>🤝 Looking for Support With: Exploring best practices and insights for robust automation frameworks<br>🌱

 ## 🌐 Socials: